stackmutt/whoisd/README.md

 ### Config

-Installed config file located in /etc/whoisd/whoisd.conf.
+The config file should be in /etc/whoisd/whoisd.conf.
 Of course possible to load config settings from any other place through -config option.
 If config file is absent, used default configuration below:

 ```json
 {